 - 16 ounces Brussels sprouts trimmed and halved

 - salt & pepper

-- Preheat oven to 450 degrees.
-Place baking sheet to heat in the oven for 10-15 minutes.
+- Preheat oven to 425 degrees.
+Place baking sheet to heat in the oven for 10.

 - Remove from oven and transfer to a bowl, then drizzle with the glaze.
 Toss to coat.
 Serve warm or at room temperature.

 How to prep and trim your Brussels sprouts:First, remove the outer leaves.
 Any that are loose or damaged come off.
 Then, trim off the stem end, which will make them easier to cut in half.
 Rinse the trimmed Brussels sprouts in a colander and place them under cold running water.
 These removes any of the dirt that might be between layers.
 Finally, give them a pat dry with a clean kitchen towel or paper towels (or spin them in a salad spinner.
 We want them to be nice and dry so they roast evenly and don't steam.

 VariationsAdd cooked, chopped bacon or chopped almonds to the final dish after tossing with the maple balsamic glaze.
 Herb it up: Flat leaf parsley fresh thyme and basil all go well with roasted Brussels sprouts.